 In a car crash the car rapidly decelerates, but the car seat and child in it carry on moving.

-The key thing to remember is that Isofix was introduced to make fitting a child car seat much easier, and to lower the risk of getting it wrong.
+The key thing to remember is that Isofix was introduced to make fitting a baby car seat or child car seat much easier, and to lower the risk of getting it wrong.
 If a seat is installed incorrectly, it won’t give as much protection as it’s designed to, which could lead to a higher risk of serious injury.

 If a seat can be belted in as well as connected using Isofix, we'll always tell you how it performed in our crash tests in both modes.

-To find out more about what we do in our unique car-seat testing, head over to how we test child car seats.
+To find out more about what we do in our unique car seat testing, head to how we test child car seats.